Be sure to provide adequate ventilation in all spaces in which welding is done to eliminate health hazards such as gases, fumes, and dust.

 Welding or cutting indoors, outdoors, or in confined spaces involving beryllium-containing base or filler metals must be done using local exhaust ventilation and airline respirators unless atmospheric tests under the most adverse conditions have established the workers' exposure is within the acceptable concentrations defined by 1910.1000.
 In all cases, protect all workers in the immediate vicinity of the welding or cutting operations with local exhaust ventilation or airline respirators.

-Confined spaces: In confined spaces, welding involving lead-base metals (erroneously called lead-burning) must be done in accordance with 1910.252(c)(3).
+Confined spaces.
+In confined spaces, welding involving lead-base metals (erroneously called lead-burning) shall be done in accordance with 1910.252(c)(4).

-Local ventilation: In confined spaces or indoors, welding or cutting operations involving metals containing lead, other than as an impurity, or metals coated with lead-bearing materials, including paint, should be done using local exhaust ventilation or airline respirators.
+Local ventilation.
+In confined spaces or indoors, welding or cutting operations involving metals containing lead, other than as an impurity, or metals coated with lead-bearing materials, including paint, must be done using local exhaust ventilation or airline respirators.

 Manufacturer's instructions: In the use of cleaning materials, because of their possible toxicity or flammability, make sure to follow the appropriate precautions, such as manufacturer’s instructions.